-Several rooms previously unopened to the public have been transformed into a working conservation studio with free guided tours on Tuesdays, Wednesdays and Thursdays, volunteer numbers permitting.
+Several rooms previously unopened to the public have been transformed into a working conservation studio with free guided tours Monday to Friday, volunteer numbers permitting.

 The studio is located in the upstairs rooms on the east side’s second floor.
 Flat 8 had been previously used as a residence for house staff and during William Blathwayt’s occupation an apartment for his sons.